Netmonster/crypto-whale-watching-app-docker/README.md

 You can now add pairs you would like to use on your own.
 There is now a file called trading_pairs.txt.
 Simply locate the pair you want to use and add it as a new line.

-Example: You can use the <a href="https://help.coinbase.com/en/pro/trading-and-funding/cryptocurrency-trading-pairs/locations-and-trading-pairs">GDAX Pairs</a> list to locate the pairs you wish to use. <i>Example: DOGE/USD.
+You can use the <a href="https://help.coinbase.com/en/pro/trading-and-funding/cryptocurrency-trading-pairs/locations-and-trading-pairs">GDAX Pairs</a> list to locate the pairs you wish to use. <i>Example: DOGE/USD.
 Note: The / (Slash) would be replaced with a - (Dash).</i>

 >  DOGE-USD